gongfc/VirtualDigitalHuman_WorkReport/README.md

 I have compiled the research results into the work report in PDF format, PDF can be found [here](VirtualDigitalHuman_WorkReport.pdf).<br/>

-This repository mainly contains one demos, as well as their implementation details and pipelines
+This repository mainly contains one demos, as well as their implementation details and pipelines (The other files in git are unoptimized effects that can be referenced)
 ## Demo1 : Using facial detail methods and contrastive learning methods to improve FFHQ-UV
 1. The following image : <br/>
 (a).FFHQ-UV method: The high fidelity and low fidelity human faces of the original FFHQ-UV algorithm  <br/>